 The Endocrine Center is a California Children’s Services (CCS) approved Special Care Center (SCC).
 This means a specially designated multi-disciplinary care team is responsible for all care coordination and case management of a patient in this program.
 Patients typically qualify for CCS by medical diagnosis, complexity of their disease and financial status.

-The most common disorder of the adrenal gland in childhood is congenital adrenal hyperplasia.
-This disorder is characterized by a lack of or decreased production of cortisol (the stress hormone), with or without production of aldosterone (the salt retaining hormone).
-Instead, other hormones including the male hormone testosterone are produced which can lead to a disorder of sexual development.
-In order to reduce complications associated with this disease, cortisol and aldosterone are replaced in the form of a medication by mouth.
-Other disorders of the adrenal gland include Addison disease (an acquired defect in cortisol and/or aldosterone production), Conn disease (excess production of aldosterone), Cushing disease (excess production of cortisol), and various other adrenal problems.
+The most common disorder of the adrenal gland in childhood is congenital adrenal hyperplasia (CAH).
+This disorder is characterized by a lack of or decreased production of cortisol (the stress hormone), with or without production of aldosterone (the salt retaining hormone, which also helps with preventing low blood pressure).
+Instead, other hormones such as the male hormone testosterone are produced at high levels, which can lead to a difference of sexual development (DSD), early pubertal development and early closure of growth plates.
+In order to reduce complications associated with this disease, medications are taken by mouth to help replace cortisol, aldosterone and/or salt.
+Other disorders of the adrenal gland include Addison disease (an acquired defect in cortisol and/or aldosterone production), Conn disease (excess production of aldosterone), Cushing disease (excess production of cortisol), X-linked adrenoleukodystrophy (X-ALD, a genetic condition causing cortisol deficiency in addition to neurologic problems), and various other adrenal problems.
 These disorders can be managed with medication and/or surgery.

 Disorders of growth is one of the more common conditions in pediatric endocrinology.
-Growth disorders can occur for many reasons, which may be hormonal in nature.
+The most common reason for slow growth in childhood is constitutional delay (“late bloomer”), which does not need treatment.
 Growth may also be affected by other factors including nutrition, steroid use, bone disease and a variety of other chronic illnesses.
+Growth disorders can also be caused by a hormonal imbalance such as hypothyroidism, rarely Cushing syndrome (excess production of cortisol), or Growth Hormone (GH) deficiency.

 Growth is regulated by the pituitary gland, which is known as the master gland of the endocrine system.
 The pituitary gland releases growth hormone, in addition to multiple other hormones.
 Growth hormone stimulates height and is important for the development of muscle and bone.
-It also affects the distribution of fat throughout the body.
+It also helps prevent low blood sugars and supports normal distribution of fat throughout the body.

-Besides growth hormone, the pituitary gland secretes a hormone that stimulates the thyroid gland.
-Thyroid hormone has a major impact on growth and development.
+Besides growth hormone, the pituitary gland secretes a hormone called Thyroid-stimulating hormone (TSH), which signals the thyroid gland to produce thyroid hormone.
+Thyroid hormone has a major impact on growth and development (including brain development and puberty).

 Some children are born with growth disorders, whereas other children develop issues with growth over time.
 Growth disorders can be a significant psychological issue for children, and should be addressed as soon as it becomes apparent.
 If growth hormone therapy is necessary, children tend to have a greater improvement in height with a longer duration of therapy.